bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 Programming on a white board in the interview situation is quite different from typing it out in a computer.
 It's a good idea to practice on whiteboard during preparation.

+You can download the [Problem Solving Approach PDF](/assets/files/problem-solving-approach.pdf) to use as a guide for your preparation.
+This is based on a 45 minutes interview with few minutes at the end for asking questions to the interviewer.
+The article [Tecnical Interview Tips]({% post_url 2019-09-19-technical-interview-tips %}) has suggestions on questions you can ask at the end of the interview.